thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 Born and raised to a Vietnamese middle class family, in a peaceful coastal village, moved to a bigger city for college.
 Moved to the U.S. for work and then for study.

 This is getting out of hand.
-Still, those are pretty generic and can possibly be guessed based on my legal name.
+Still, those are pretty generic and can possibly be guessed based on your legal name.
 But this is still hitting a bit too close to home.

 You almost stopped yourself scrolling to see what's next: